cascadiajs/2015.cascadiajs.com/COC.md

 Sponsors and speakers should not use sexualized or inappropriate images, activities, or other material in their advertisements or talks.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Any participant asked to stop any harassing behavior is expected to comply immediately.

-We expect participants to follow these rules at conference and workshop venues, as well as conference-related social events.
+We expect all participants to follow these rules at conference and workshop venues, as well as conference-related social events.

 ## Reporting

 If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 Conference staff can be identified by [@TODO How are we identifying staff members].

-You can also send a text message to [@TODO need a number that works for CAN and USA phones].

-You can also send an email to [@TODO need an email address].
+You can also send a text message to [@TODO need a number that works for CAN and USA phones]. or email to [@TODO need an email address].

 In case you can’t find a staff member, [Carter Rabasa](http://twitter.com/crtr0) is always there for you.